mikedenly/mikedenly.github.io/_pages/research.md

 ### Selected Research in Progress

-Poverty, Party Alignment, and Reducing Corruption through Modernization (with A. Gautam)
+Poverty, Party Alignment, and Reducing Corruption through Modernization (with Akshat Gautam)

-Monitoring Corruption and Overcoming the Collective Action Problem (with M. Piracha and A. Tantravahi)
+Monitoring Corruption and Overcoming the Collective Action Problem (with Mobin Piracha and Adityamohan Tantravahi)

 ### Policy Reports